 On the public works front, CICWQ has been working with Orange County Public Works Department to develop a model stormwater management program which, if approved, could assist new and redevelopment projects to meet stormwater retention requirements on a regional basis without installing onsite best practices.
 The county retained CICWQ to help develop a “Model Alternative Compliance Program” for the county’s 34 cities.
 Such a program could greatly aid land development activities regarding stormwater management of completed projects, helping solve water quality problems faster than other methods.

 This CICWQ effort is a prime example of collaboration among several member companies and their employees in partnership with public works agencies to address important issues.
 CICWQ just produced an informative engineering case study summary and prepared a detailed cost-benefit analysis of two different types of regional stormwater capture systems.
-The Case Study Summary and Cost-Benefit will soon be available on our website at //cicwq.org/
+The Case Study Summary and Cost-Benefit will soon be available on our website at http://cicwq.org/

 CICWQ uses the very best experts in construction site stormwater management to provide training, and we use our research and data analysis capabilities to develop curriculum and materials students need to perform their work.
 Call the CICWQ office at (626) 858-4611 for our next training opportunities.